dinde451/jarr.d1/Jarulfs_Guide.md

 (only in multi player) can also be bought from Pepin.
 Below is listed how much you have to pay for scrolls, books, and data for calculating the cost of staves with spells.
-For information on how to calculate staff prices, see chapter 3.6.
+For information on how to calculate staff prices, see CHAPTER_LINK_prices-of-magical-items.
 You can also find information about qlvl;
 see chapters 3.8 and 3.9 for information about qlvl and how to use it.
 Note that for books and staves, the qlvl is of the actual spell on that base item.
 The base item, *staff* or *book of*, has its own qlvl as